Sai Baba of Shirdi: Teachings and practices

 Sai Baba opposed all persecution based on religion or caste.
 He was an opponent of religious orthodoxy – Christian, Hindu, and Muslim.

 Sai Baba encouraged his devotees to pray, chant God's name, and read holy scriptures.
 He advised Muslims to study the Qur'an and Hindus to study texts such as the Ramayana, Bhagavad Gita and Yoga Vasistha.
 He instructed his devotees and followers to lead a moral life, help others, love every living being without any discrimination, and develop two important features of character: faith (Shraddha) and patience (Saburi).
 He criticised atheism.

-In his teachings, Sai Baba emphasised the importance of performing one's duties without attachment to earthly matters and of being content in all situations.
+In his teachings, Sai Baba emphasised the importance of performing one's duties without attachment to earthly matters and of being content regardless of the situation.
 In his personal practice, he observed worship procedures belonging to Islam; although he did not engage in regular rituals, he allowed the practice of Salah, chanting of Al-Fatiha, and Qur'an readings at Muslim festival times.
 Occasionally reciting the Al-Fatiha, Baba enjoyed listening to mawlid and qawwali accompanied by the tabla and sarangi twice daily.

 Sai Baba interpreted the religious texts of both Islam and Hinduism.
 He explained the meaning of the Hindu scriptures in the spirit of Advaita Vedanta, with a strong emphasis on the path of bhakti (devotion).
 All three of the main Hindu spiritual paths – Bhakti Yoga, Jnana Yoga, and Karma Yoga – influenced his teachings.

 Sai Baba encouraged charity and sharing.
 He said:

 Unless there is some relationship or connection, nobody goes anywhere.
 If any men or creatures come to you, do not discourteously drive them away, but receive them well and treat them with due respect.
 Sri Hari (God) will certainly be pleased if you give water to the thirsty, bread to the hungry, clothes to the naked, and your verandah to strangers for sitting and resting.
 If anybody wants any money from you and you are not inclined to give, do not give, but do not bark at him like a dog."

 Sai Baba stressed the importance of surrender to the true satguru, who, having trodden the path to divine consciousness, can lead the disciple through the jungle of spiritual growth.
 True devotees, he said, always meditate upon the satguru with love, and surrender themselves completely to him.
 When he spoke of himself in this sense he explained his meaning thus:You need not go anywhere in search of Me.
 Barring your name and form, there exists in you, as well as in all beings, a sense of Being or Consciousness of Existence.
 That is ‘Me’.
 Knowing this, you see Me inside yourself, and in all beings.
 If you practice this, you will realize all-pervasiveness and thus be as one with Me.